 How To Make Homemade Candles

-Candles in jars like these make really nice homemade gifts, which is something to keep in mind with the holiday season coming up – and especially with canning supplies (jars) going on sale right now with the end of canning season.
+Candles in jars like these make really nice homemade gifts, which is something to keep in mind with the holiday season coming up – especially with canning supplies (jars) going on sale right now, as the end of the canning season approaches.

 Besides, homemade candle making makes me feel really Little House On The Prairie-ish, and that’s always cool.

-Whatever material you choose to use, the process for making candles is pretty much the same.
-Beeswax, soy wax, or plain ol’ paraffin wax beads are super easy and mess-free to melt and pour, and have virtually no smell of their own, so you end up using less essential oil to get a great scent.
+Regardless of the material you choose to use, the candle-making process is generally the same.
+Beeswax, soy wax, or plain paraffin wax beads are super easy and mess-free to melt and pour, and have virtually no scent of their own, so you end up using less essential oil to achieve a great scent.

 How To Make Homemade Candles